kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 This guide will help you with the conversion.
 It will:

-* Explain why you may want to switch to the Gateway API.
+* Explain why you may want to switch to Gateway API.
-* Describe the key differences between the Ingress API and the Gateway API.
+* Describe the key differences between the Ingress API and Gateway API.
 * Map Ingress features to Gateway API features.
 * Show an example of an Ingress resource converted to Gateway API resources.
 * Mention [ingress2gateway](https://github.com/kubernetes-sigs/ingress2gateway)